mrcmn/mrcmn.github.io/theory_md/tasks-overview.md

 3. **Your Task Metadata is invalid**

    If your Task is showing in the Puppet Console but not your Task Metadata, it's most likely invalid.
-Review examples in [Task examples](#task-examples) and if you're still having trouble, we would recommend that you consider using an IDE such as <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> with the <a href="https://puppet-vscode.github.io" target="_blank">Puppet</a> extension.
-This will help keep you on track when writing Puppet Code, Plans, Tasks and Task Metadata to ensure that syntax is valid.
+Review examples in [Task examples](#task-examples) and if you're still having trouble, we would recommend that you consider using an IDE such as Visual Studio code with the Puppet Extension.
+This will help keep you on track when writing Puppet Code, Tasks and Plans to ensure that syntax is valid.
+If you want to set up and configure VS Code with the Puppet extension, we walk through this process in <a href="https://puppet-enterprise-guide.com/theory/workstation-setup.html" target="_blank">Workstation Setup</a>.

 4. **You need to perform a Code Deploy on the Puppet Server**

     Ensure code has been deployed to the Puppet Server.
 If you don't have webhooks configured to automatically trigger code deployment, you'll need to run the `puppet-code deploy` command on the Puppet Server - you can find more info on how to perform a manual code deploy <a href="https://puppet.com/docs/pe/latest/puppet_code.html#deploy_environments" target="_blank">here</a>.